Greg Dyke: Comments on News of the World phone hacking scandal

 Dyke appeared on BBC Two's Newsnight programme on 8 July 2011 alongside comedian Steve Coogan, where he confronted former News of the World deputy features editor Paul McMullen over his attitude to the events of the phone hacking scandal.
 Dyke told McMullen "You're [the tabloids] nothing to do with a free press, or a decent democracy".
 Distancing himself from McMullen he said "I've spent most of my life being a journalist, and I'm nothing to do with him, and neither are most other journalists."
 He continued "You could see there are occasionally, very occasionally, public interest cases but most of the time [it wouldn't make it less morally reprehensible].
 These guys [tabloid journalists] just tapped anyone they could think of".
 He was also of the opinion that stronger independent regulation of the press was needed, saying that broadcast media had always been more strictly regulated.

 On 11 July 2011, Dyke wrote in the Financial Times that "from the moment it was revealed that the News of the World had hacked into Milly Dowler's phone, Rupert Murdoch's bid to buy the 60.9% of British Sky Broadcasting that News Corp does not already own was all but over".
 He said, "for those of us who have been warning about the tactics used by the Murdoch operation for many years – Mr Murdoch once described me as 'an enemy' – the events of the past week have been sweet."

-Politics
+Political views

-In his early years, Dyke was an active supporter of the Labour Party and in 1977, he attempted to win a seat on the Greater London Council (GLC) for Labour at Putney.
+In his early years, Dyke was an active supporter of the Labour Party.
+In 1977, he attempted to win a seat on the Greater London Council (GLC) for Labour at Putney.
 Until 1999, he was considered "very much part of Tony Blair's New England", attending parties to celebrate Labour's 1997 election victory.
-In later years, he was a financial donor to the party, and was asked to write a report on the future of the NHS.
+He donated £55,000 to the party, which prompted controversy over his subsequent appointment as BBC director-general during the Blair government.
+He was also asked to write a report on the future of the NHS.

-On 2 May 2005, prior to the general election, the former Labour supporter Dyke went public at a Liberal Democrats press conference and said that "Democracy was under threat if Labour was elected for a third term".
+On 2 May 2005, prior to the general election, Dyke went public at a Liberal Democrats press conference and said that "democracy was under threat if Labour was elected for a third term".

-On 20 April 2009, it was announced that he was to lead a review of the UK's creative sector for the Conservative Party.
+On 20 April 2009, it was announced that Dyke was to lead a review of the UK's creative sector for the Conservative Party.